nihalalfred/Android-Test-Automation-with-Espresso/Chapter 3 - Writing the First Test/Espresso_Test_Recorder.md

 5. Tap on the Add Assertion button on the TestRecorderApp which will capture a screenshot of your app state.
 6. You can now hover over any of the elements (which will be highlighted in red) in the captured screenshot and select it which will automatically populate the assertion detail for you which you can save by tapping on the Save Assertion button
 7. Saving it will prompt you to choose a Test Class name and the Test Class language (defaulted to Java)
-8. Once you save it you will find the file created which you can locate and tap on the Double Green Arrow to run and exectute the test.
+8. Once you save it you will find the file created which you can locate and tap on the Double Green Arrow to run and execute the test and view the Test Results.